baglasaga/vgchistory/README.md

 - As a user, I want to be able to add a match to a list of matches
 - As a user, I want to be able to view a list of my matches
+- As a user, I want to be able to see statistics on my overall match win-rate
 - As a user, I want to be able to see statistics on which Pokemon have the highest/lowest win-rates on/against my team
-- As a user, I want to be able to see statistics on how my in-game rating has changed over time
+- As a user, I want to be able to see my current in-game rating